Dates will be announced during the Spring!

 Be on the Waiting List for C&C in Costa Rica 2024: click here!

 Be part of the joyful clown team bringing Gesundheit! humanitarian clowning to Costa Rica!

 Patch Adams MD and the School for Designing a Society invite you to Clowning & Caring in Costa Rica.
 Since 2008 over 200 clown activists have done wonderful work in San Jose with local healthcare institutions and communities.

-Join us in an intense week during which we’ll explore our ways to care in hospitals, nursing homes, endangered communities, public parks and streets; and will learn how to bring joy and imagine a desirable society using clowning, performance, music, humor and play.
+Join us in an intense week during which we’ll explore our ways to care in healthcare institutions, endangered communities, public parks and streets; and will learn how to bring joy and imagine a desirable society using clowning, performance, music, humor and play.
 This experience will change your life!

 In addition to performing in clinical settings, there will be daily practical workshops in clown technique, song, poetry, improvisation, along with composing in small groups.
-Besides, clowns will contribute to La Carpio Festival with clown parades and presentations on stage for the community.
 Patch Adams will offer two workshops and lead the trip for two days.